Numbness and tingling

 or herpes zoster infection

-- Lack of blood supply to an area (for example, from atherosclerosis
+- Lack of blood supply to an area, such as from atherosclerosis

 - Abnormal levels of calcium, potassium, or sodium in your body